luddwichr/triominos_old/README.md

 After the first player played her tile, the players play in clockwise turn.

+TODO: explain valid placement not only with cross-reference

 Each player can place a single tile per turn.
 For a [valid placement](#valid-placement), the score is increased according to the following rules:

 - the sum of the corner numbers of the placed tile.
 E.g., placing a tile *"1-2-3"* results in a score of 6.
 Placing a tile *"5-5-5"* result in a score of 15.
 - for a placement that completes a [special figure](#special-figures), additional points are credited as follows:
     - a single hexagon:, 50 points
     - two hexagons:, 100 points
     - three hexagons:, 150 points
     - a completed or extended bridge: 40 points

 If the player cannot perform a valid placement or if she does not want to play a tile, she must draw a tile from the pile at the penalty of 5 points.
 If the pile is empty, the turn ends, and the player is penalized additional 10 points.